What is a personal relationship with Jesus? Maybe you’ve heard that it’s possible to know God personally, but you have no idea what that means.

-Next Steps: Free Video Course to Help You Get Closer to God
+Next Steps: Free 3-Day Bible Study to Help You Get Closer to God

 No matter where you are in your relationship with Jesus right now, I encourage you to spend time getting to know who God is by simply reading and studying the Bible.

 Growing closer to God through daily Bible study is the glue that brings much-needed refreshment and transforms the difficulties we endure into avenues for beautiful spiritual growth.

 But I get it–the studying the Bible can feel overwhelming and intimidating.
 Where do you start?
 How do you relate Bible verses to your life?
 And how can reading the Bible help you develop a personal relationship with Jesus?